hex0punk/wally/README.md

 > [!IMPORTANT]
 > If using `-f` is not enough, and you are seeing Wally taking a very long time in the "solving call paths" step, Wally may have encountered some sort of recursive call.
 In that case, you can use `--max-paths` and an integer to limit the number of recursive calls Wally makes when mapping call paths (50 tends to be a good number).
 This will limit the paths you see in the output, but using a high enough number should still return helpful paths.
 Experiment with `--max-paths`, `--max-funcs`, `-f`, or all three to get the results you need or expect.

+Wally has the following options to limit the search.
+These options can help refine the results, but can be used for various experimental uses of Wally as well.

+- `-f`: filter string which tells wally the path prefix for packages that you are interested in.
+Typically you'd want to enter the full path for the Go module you are targetting, unless you are interested in paths that may reach to standard Go functions (i.e. `runtime`) via closures, etc.
+- `max-paths`: maximum number of paths per match which wally will collect.
+This is helpful when the generate callgraphs report cyclic functions
+- `max-funcs`: maxium number of functions or nodes reported per paths.
+We recommed you use this if you run wally without a filter using `-f`
+- `limiter-mode`: See explanation below

+#### Limiter modes

+At its core, Wally uses various algorithms available via the [golang.org/x/tools/go/callgraph](https://pkg.go.dev/golang.org/x/tools/go/callgraph) library.
+These algorithms can generate [spurious](https://pkg.go.dev/golang.org/x/tools/go/callgraph/cha) results at times which results in functions that go past main at the top of callpaths.
+To wrangle some of these sort of results, we perform a basic set of logical checks to eliminate or limit incorrect call path functions/nodes.
+You can specify how the limiting is done using the `--limiter` flag, followed by one of the modes below:

+- `none`: Wally will construct call paths even past main if reported by the chosen `tools/go/callgraph` algorithm.
+- `normal`: _This is the default mode_.
+Wally will stop constructing call paths once it sees a call to either:
+    - A function node A originating in the `main` _function_, followed by a call to node B not in the `main` function belonging to the same package
+    - A function node A originating in the `main` _package_ followed by a call to node B inside the `main` function of a different package
+    - A function node A originating in the `main` _pacckage_ followed by a function/node B not in the same package _unless_ function/node A is a closure.
+- `strict`: Wally will stop once it sees a function node `A` in the `main` _package_ followed by a call to B in any other package other than the `main` package where A was found.

 ### Analyzing individual paths